 HIPAA recognizes that there may be occasional incidental disclosures of PHI as part of our business.
 These are not considered a violation of the law.
-For example, a sign-in sheet at a reception area may include a patient's name.
-However, all employees need to be conscious of the Minimum Necessary Access Standard and focus on making sure our processes align with this standard.

 Written Notice of Privacy Practices

 This notice MUST be given to each patient who is admitted or registered into our system.
 It informs the patient and family about how we use their PHI and what their rights are related to use and disclosure under HIPAA.
 Every patient must sign an acknowledgment that they have received a copy of the privacy notice.
 If this acknowledgment cannot be obtained, we need to document why it was not obtained.